gabrielecerami/gitnetics/doc/user-documentation.md

 - **topic**: original commit Change-Id (for gerrit originals) or commit-id (for git-only originals)
 - **commit message**: as commit message a valid yaml document is uploaded.
-This is an example commit message:
+This is an example commit message

     Recombination: original:72998e-diversity:6a9f94/master